-7 This could produce a substantial savings to their current costs for pick-up of RMW if they are on a weekly pick-up schedule.
+&lt;sup>7 This could produce a substantial savings to their current costs for pick-up of RMW if they are on a weekly pick-up schedule.
 With the new provision, pick-ups can be reduced from weekly (52 times per year) to monthly (12 times per year) for generators of less than 250 gallons of RMW per calendar month.

-Also, following in the format of the VSWMR, the Operations Manual requirement from 9 VAC 20-120 is proposed to be replaced with a standalone Regulated Medical Waste Management Plan for RMW transfer stations and treatment facilities that includes a series of plans outlining waste acceptance, unauthorized waste control program, facility operations, RMW treatment (if applicable); emergency contingency and closure.
-The creation of a stand-alone plan that is not reviewed, as part of a permit application will reduce circumstances requiring permit modifications and will increase permitting efficiency reducing costs for both the department the regulated community.
+Impact on Other Entities r efficiency reducing costs for both the department the regulated community.
 This plan should already exist in some form at existing permitted RMW facilities, but may need some tweaks to ensure all topic areas are addressed.

-A periodic self-inspection requirement8 is also proposed for permitted RMW transfer stations and treatment facilities, which is consistent with the self-inspection requirement for other solid waste management facilities subject to the VSWMR.
+A periodic self-inspection requirement is also proposed for permitted RMW transfer stations and treatment facilities, which is consistent with the self-inspection requirement for other solid waste management facilities subject to the VSWMR.
 This will provide an additional opportunity for these facilities to evaluate critical areas of operation to detect and address any potential deficiencies that could affect the proper management of RMW.
 In modernizing the standards for general handling and treatment of RMW based on current industry best management practices, it is anticipated that RMW transfer stations and treatment facilities will incur some costs.
-New requirements include:

-- Installation of a fixed radiation detector, if applicable and not already in place voluntarily - Potential retrofits for facilities using cart tippers, slides, or conveyors to ensure that movement of RMW is controlled to maintain the integrity of the RMW packaging (i.e. to avoid damage to packaging that could cause releases of RMW) - New validation requirements prior to operation, with criteria for when repeat validation is to occur (at least once every five years) to ensure treatment units are operating effectively
+New requirements include: Installation of a fixed radiation detector, if applicable and not already in place voluntarily Potential retrofits for facilities using cart tippers, slides, or conveyors to ensure that movement of RMW is controlled to maintain the integrity of the RMW packaging (i.e. to avoid damage to packaging that could cause releases of RMW) New validation requirements prior to operation, with criteria for when repeat validation is to occur (at least once every five years) to ensure treatment units are operating effectively Enhanced periodic challenge testing requirements to prevent false positive readings and ensure effective treatment by achieving a 6 log 10 or greater reduction of the most appropriate biological indicator These regulatory improvements will ensure that RMW is managed to prevent exposure and ensure that treatment is effective.
+Note, several permitted RMW facilities already have radiation detectors in place, and the regulation allows captive regulated medical waste management facilities to demonstrate that a radiation detector is not required if the facility can certify that there is no potential for generation or management of radioactive materials or wastes onsite.
+To off-set these potential cost increases, RMW transfer stations and treatment facilities may also benefit from cost-savings associated with the following regulatory changes: Removal of requirement to shred treated RMW;; Flexibility for treatment facilities to establish operating parameters specific to the treatment unit and waste stream rather than defaulting to general regulatory performance standards for a particular treatment method; Multiple options for the effective cleaning and disinfection of reusable containers; and Multiple options for packaging of treated RMW Removal of permit expirations after 10 years and required renewals; permits will now be valid for the life of the facility, consistent with permits issued under the VSWMR.
+Also in modernizing the standards, procedures for management of Category A wastes were added to the regulation.
+These procedures will ensure that the program is prepared in response to the next Ebola or similar disease outbreak in the Commonwealth by having procedures for management of wastes clearly identified in regulation, which are consistent with new federal guidelines for management of Category A waste published in August 2019.
+In addition, the option for Emergency Permits will ensure that the program can properly oversee the handling, management, and treatment of Category A wastes in Virginia.